Yehor-Zapara/movie-service/README.md

 - [Setup](#setup)

 ## Description

-The main purpose of this project is to show my skills in Java and its popular frameworks as Hibernate and Spring.
+This application implements a service for buying cinema tickets.
+It uses such popular frameworks as Hibernate and Spring.
-In this project I use such principles as OOP, SOLID, DI, REST.
+It implements such principles as SOLID, DI, REST.

 ## Features
 - Registration of a user `POST: /register`